 JUSTICE, EQUITY & INCLUSION PARTNERS

-Dance/NYC’s approach to increasing equity and inclusion in dance is grounded in collaboration.
+Dance/NYC’s approach to increasing justice, equity, and inclusion in dance is grounded in collaboration.
 It has established partnerships with colleague arts service organizations that are mission-focused on increasing racial equity, inclusion and access for disabled people, and/or integration of immigrants into arts and culture.

 To inquire about partnering with Dance/NYC, please contact Hannah Joo, Dance/NYC’s Coordinator of Justice, Equity & Inclusion Initiatives at firstname.lastname@example.org.